superfluid-finance/protocol-monorepo/packages/sdk-redux/README.md

 >;
 ```

-We need to plug in the Superfluid pieces.
+We need to plug in the Superfluid SDK-Redux parts.

-Import this function: `import { createPieces } from "@superfluid-finance/sdk-redux";`
+Import this function: `import { createSdkReduxParts } from "@superfluid-finance/sdk-redux";`

 Then create the pieces:
 ```
-const [
+const {
-    superfluidFrameworkSource,
+    context,
-    superfluidApiSlice,
+    apiSlice,
-    superfluidTransactionSlice,
+    transactionSlice,
-] = createPieces();
+} = createSdkReduxParts();
 ```

 Plug in the reducer slices: